andylvua/xv6-extended/README.md

 char *getenv(const char *name);
 ```

 They are very similar to the POSIX functions with the same names.
+I won't include the implementation here, because
+it's again not our point of interest.
+However, feel free to take a look on the `ulib.c` file.

 Now that's it!
 We have implemented the environment variables support in the xv6 operating system, and we can finally
 continue with the `PATH` variable.